 Kitchen garden

-Much like our approach to livestock farming, a commitment to soil health and biodiversity guides everything our gardeners do.
-To maximise productivity, in our chemical-free system, vegetable beds are intermingled with wild flowers to encourage pollination, while a complex composting programme maintains the richness of the soil’s nutrients.
+Much like our approach to livestock farming, a commitment to soil health and biodiversity guides everything the garden team do.
+Wildflowers are planted among the beds to maximise productivity in a chemical-free system, while a complex composting programme maintains the richness of the soil’s nutrients.
+We grow for longer term good, as much as for short term taste.